jstedfast/MimeKit/README.md

 First, you'll need to clone MimeKit from my GitHub repository:

     git clone https://github.com/jstedfast/MimeKit.git
+    cd MimeKit
+    git submodule update --init --recursive

 In the top-level MimeKit source directory, there are several solution files:

-* MimeKit.sln includes projects for .NET 3.5, .NET 4.0, .NET 4.5, PCL (Profile7 and Profile111), Xamarin.Android, and Xamarin.iOS as well as the unit tests.
+* MimeKit.sln includes projects for .NET 3.5, .NET 4.0, .NET 4.5, PCL (Profile7 and Profile111), Xamarin.Android,
+  and Xamarin.iOS as well as the unit tests.
 * MimeKit.Mobile.sln just includes the Xamarin.Android and Xamarin.iOS projects.
 * MimeKit.Net40.sln just includes the .NET 4.0 project.
 * MimeKit.Net45.sln includes the .NET 4.5 project and the unit tests.

 If you don't have the Xamarin products, you'll probably want to open the MimeKit.Net45.sln instead of MimeKit.sln.

 Once you've opened the appropriate MimeKit solution file in either Xamarin Studio or Visual Studio 2010+ (either will work), you can simply choose the Debug or Release build configuration and then build.

 Note: The Release build will generate the xml API documentation, but the Debug build will not.